alan850627/music-cipher/README.md

 * Each non-English alphabet characters are represented by rests.
 The duration of the rest is the same as the previous note's duration.
 * The octave of the note is chosen so that jumps between successive notes would be minimal.

+## Note
+* I noticed inaccuracies when importing these MIDI files into Finale, but this is due to Finale trying to make the music look _pretty_ by extending some notes into rests.
+I've verified the result with a MIDI sequencer, and the output is accurate to my knowledge.
+* I should probably make this output MusicXML too, but I'll worry about that later.